If you’re passionate about something and you want to share it with the world, then you might want to consider creating your very own evergreen course.

 In fact, many entrepreneurs have successfully created passive income streams for themselves just by selling online courses.

-You can create your course in January, start selling it in February, and from that point forward you could earn money day in and day out.
+You can create your course in January, start selling it in February, and from that point forward you can earn money day in and day out.
 You don’t even need to edit your course again.

 Though if you want your course to continue selling, then you should definitely want to spend a lot of time promoting it!